sjentsch/lsjDocs/Ch12/Ch12_Regression_01.rst

 scatterplot of ``baby.sleep`` vs. ``dani.sleep`` (right), the overall strength of the relationship is the same, but the direction is different.
-That is, if my son sleeps more, I get *more* sleep (positive relationship, right hand side), but if he sleeps more then I get *less* grumpy (negative relationship, left hand side).
+That is, if my son sleeps more, I get *more* sleep (positive relationship, right-hand side), but if he sleeps more then I get *less* grumpy (negative relationship, left hand side).

 .. ----------------------------------------------------------------------------